 What do your self-care practices look like?

-My self-care practices involve physical, mental, emotional and social routines.
+My practices involve physical, mental, emotional and social routines.
 Physically, I pay attention to the amount of sleep I get, having regular healthy meals and being physically active.
 Mentally, I maintain a mindfulness-self compassion meditation practice and a gratitude journal.
 Emotionally, I practice good boundary setting, saying no, asking for help when I need it, staying true to my values and spending time doing things I enjoy.
 Socially, distanced of course, I spend time with people whose company and friendship I value.

 What messages from others have you gotten about self-care practices?

 I used to think that self-care is selfish and self-indulgent.
 I also used to think that it was a temporary thing to do rather than a practice to maintain and cultivate.
-I used to think that there was a right way to do it, and so wouldn’t practice self-care “because I didn’t give it the right amount of time.”
-I also used to approach self-care practice as something “I deserved if I worked hard enough for it.”
-I used to think that self-care practices were set in stone and were not dynamic.
+Additionally, I used to think that there was a right way to do it, and so wouldn’t practice self-care “because I didn’t give it the right amount of time.”
+I also used to approach the practice as something “I deserved if I worked hard enough for it.”
+I used to think that these practices were set in stone and were not dynamic.

 How has your self-care practice evolved over time?

 I have learned over time to give myself permission to let my self-care practices adapt, change and grow.
 I’ve noticed that my needs vary depending on the season, my physical health and the demands of daily life.
 Each life experience has shaped who I am becoming.
 I’ve learned to honor my growth and reassess what I need from my practices and what I want to achieve.
 I have certainly had to adapt them during this challenging time for all of us.